This series article that are learning note for Learning Perl by Randal L. Schwartz, brian d foy, and Tom Phoenix published by O’REILLY.

 There’s another way to write this simple program in Perl 5.10 or later.

-, which does almost the same thing ,but with less typing.
+Instead of print, we use say, which does almost the same thing ,but with less typing.

 Since it’s a new feather and you might not using Perl 5.10 yet, we include 5.010 statement that tells Perl that we used new feathers: